jphmrst/PLC/src/plc/vfp/Relations.lagda.md

 mutability of those languages.
 We will use Agda's records to describe relations when we need to name subrelations for later access.

-**Function composition**.
-Note in the following sections that the symbol `∘` is defined in Agda's standard library `Function` as the usual notion of function composition that we know from mathematics,
-satisfying:

-    (f ∘ g) x ≡ f (g x)

-More specifically Agda defines `∘` using a lambda expression,
+In this section we make frequent use of the composition operator discussed in the [Functional section]({{ site.baseurl }}/Functional/#fnComposition), which here we import from the `Function` module.
+Note that Agda defines `∘` using a lambda expression,

     f ∘ g = λ x → f (g x)

-But note also that like most characters in Agda, `∘` can be used to build identifier names.
+And note also that like most characters in Agda, `∘` can be used to build identifier names.
 So while `f ∘ g` is the composition of the two functions `f` and `g`, `f∘g` is a three-character name.